 Should you bring a gift to the funeral?

-Generally, people do not bring flowers or gifts to a Jewish funeral; however, people will often give charity in the deceased person’s name or bring food to the Shiva house.
-If you bring food, and the family is religious, ensure it is kosher.
+Generally, people do not bring flowers or gifts to a Jewish funeral, however, people will often give charity in the deceased person’s name or bring food to the Shiva house.
+If you bring food and the family is religious, you must ensure that the food is kosher.

 Jewish funerals are not very different from other funerals.
-As long as you are respectful and pay your condolences, people will appreciate your presence.
+As long as you are respectful and pay your condolences, people will appreciate your presence and support.